gsbDBI/bemb/docs/bemb.md

 </script>
 # BEMB Tutorial
 This tutorial assumes the reader has ready gone through the [Data Management](./data_management.md) tutorial.
-Through this tutorial, we use Greek letters (except for $$\varepsilon$$ as error term) to denote learnable parameters of the model.
+Through this tutorial, we use Greek letters (except for $$\varepsilon$$ as error term) to denote learnable coefficients of the model.
+However, researchers are not restricted to use Greek letters in practice.

 Bayesian EMBedding (BEMB) is a hierarchical Bayesian model for modelling consumer choices.
 The model can naturally extend to other use cases which can be formulated into the consumer choice framework.